 - Contact the 24-hour medical emergency service as soon as possible.
 They will be able to assist you immediately in the event of an insured person's illness or injury arising outside the UK.
-Their telephone number is on your policy wordings.
+Their telephone number is on your policy wording.
 Please note when calling that they will require your policy number, so keep it handy at all times.

 - How do I make a claim?